peteroupc/peteroupc.github.io/bernoulli.md

     $$C(\lambda) = \sum_{i\ge m} a_i (g(\lambda))^i, A(\lambda) = f(\lambda) - C(\lambda).$$

-    As an example, if $C$ is a generalized power series described in the section "Certain Alternating Series", above, then $C$ admits a Bernoulli factory algorithm, namely the **general martingale algorithm**.
+    As an example, if $C$ is a generalized power series described in the section "Certain Alternating Series", earlier, then $C$ admits a Bernoulli factory algorithm, namely the **general martingale algorithm**.

 In addition, the algorithm will be simpler if each power coefficient $a_i$ is a rational number.